 OkOk

-The access token need to be refreshed periodically, which is controlled by the expiry time.
-If the access grant token that the client used to obtain the now expired access token is not expired, then the client can revisit the access token server with this access grant token to obtain a new access token.
+The access token needs to be refreshed periodically, which is determined by the expiry time.
+If the access grant token that the client originally used to obtain the now-expired access token is still valid, then the client can revisit the access token server with this access grant token to obtain a new access token.

-If the access grant token is expired, then the client must obtain a new access grant token first, before revisiting the access token server.
+However, if the access grant token is also expired, then the client MUST obtain a new access grant token first, before revisiting the access token server.

 The server SHOULD support caching of a limited number of access tokens.
-The access token MUST be included in the cache after a first successful request and MUST be removed once they expire.
-If an access token is cached then the server shall return a token handle of at least 24 bytes long.
-The client may then use this instead of the complete access token in following requests that require this access token.
+The access token MUST be added to the cache after a first successful request and it MUST be removed once they expire.
+If an access token is cached then the server SHALL return a token handle of at least 24 bytes long.
+The client MAY then use this instead of the complete access token in following requests that require this access token.
 If the client decides to include the access token handle in a request, the server must then fetch the corresponding access token from the cache, and verify its validity before deciding to grant the request.

 Resource Owner